Dallen Stanford

-Playing and Coaching Career
+Playing and coaching career

 Stanford attended Rondebosch Boys' High School and played alongside Springboks Gcobani Bobo and Hanyani Shimange during 1996/1997.
 He studied Marketing at the Cape Technikon, and played rugby at the University of Cape Town (UCT), captaining the u21A Ikey Tigers side to a rare unbeaten season in 2000.
-He represented UCT 1st XV from 1999-2002 at outside center, and was part of the 8-8 draw with the University of Stellenbosch (Maties) during the 2002 InterVarsity at Danie Craven Stadium, and UCT's 34-24 win over Stellenbosch in the return fixture at the Green Mile.
+He represented UCT 1st XV from 1999 to 2002 at outside center, and was part of the 8–8 draw with the University of Stellenbosch (Maties) during the 2002 InterVarsity at Danie Craven Stadium, and UCT's 34–24 win over Stellenbosch in the return fixture at the Green Mile.

 After moving to the United States, Stanford represented the Occidental Olde Boys (2003-2006), Belmont Shore Rugby Football Club (2007-2010), Austin Huns Rugby Football Club (2010-2011) and toured with the Pacific Coast Grizzlies (Hong Kong 10s, Singapore 7s), Atlantis Rugby (Rome 7s, Benidorm 7s) and Tiger Rugby (Nelson Mandela Bay 7s, Cancun 7s, RugbyTown 7s).

 At Belmont Shore Rugby Football Club Stanford was a part of the Super League Championship team in 2007 and the USA Rugby Club 7s National Championship side in 2009 and runners-up in 2008 and 2010.
 Stanford was the tournament's top point scorer at the USA Rugby Club 7s National Championship in 2006.

 Stanford represented Team USA at the 2013 World Maccabiah Games in Israel, captaining the USA Rugby squad to Gold in 7s and Bronze in XVs.
 He was named MVP of the inaugural 7s tournament.
 In 2015, Stanford represented Team USA as a player/coach at the 13th Pan American Maccabi Games, held in Santiago, Chile.
 He was one of three USA flag bearers for the Opening Ceremonies.
 Team USA won Gold in 7s and Silver in XVs, with Stanford captaining the sevens squad.

 From 2011 to 2017, Stanford served as the Los Angeles Program Director for non-profit Play Rugby USA - whose mission is developing youth through rugby, using flag rugby as a vehicle for social change.
 He was the Media manager for USA Rugby at the 2011 Rugby World Cup in New Zealand and 2013 Sevens Rugby World Cup in Russia.

 Stanford has coached the Austin Huns RFC, Austin Valkyries, University of Texas at Austin and was Head Coach of the Occidental College Men's RFC from 2011 to 2013.
 Occidental College claimed their first and only rugby National title in 2013, winning the NSCRO 7s at the Collegiate Rugby Championship in Philadelphia.